um-grex/grex-docs/content/english/running-jobs/interactive-jobs.md

 ## Interactive batch jobs
 ---

 To request an interactive job, the **salloc** command should be used.
-These jobs are not limited to single node jobs; any nodes/tasks/gpus layout can be requested by salloc in the same way as for sbatch directives.
+These jobs are not limited to a single node jobs; any nodes/tasks/gpus layout can be requested by salloc in the same way as for sbatch directives.
 However, to minimize queuing time, usually a minimal set of required resources should be used when submitting interactive jobs (less than 3 hours of wall time, less than 4 GB memory per core, ... etc).
 Because there is no batch file for interactive jobs, all the resource requests should be added as command line options of the **salloc** command.
 The same logic of __-\-nodes=__,  __-\-ntasks-per-node=__ , __-\-mem=__ and __-\-cpus-per-task=__ resources as per batch jobs applies here as well.

 For a threaded SMP code asking for half a node for two hours: